 2001 – I finally built a computer that had an AGP slot and could finally install my already defunct 3dfx Voodoo 5 5500.

-2001 – Not satisfied with the thought of not being able to use my new video card, I embark on the journey of urging community development, developing my own driver hacks, and was even credited with leaking the 3dfx driver source code to spur future development (although there were a lot of people involved in getting that information public without everyone going to jail!).
+2001 – Not satisfied with the thought of not being able to use my new video card, I embark on the journey of urging community development, developing my own driver hacks, and was even credited with leaking the 3dfx driver source code to spur future development (although there were a lot of people involved in getting that information to the public!).

 2002 – Ah, young love.
 My desire to impress my girlfriend forces me to sell all video game consoles so that I can afford prom.
 I stupidly cave.
 SNES, N64, Game Boy and Virtual Boy go on eBay.